 Transcendental Meditation is not a religion or philosophy.
 And it does not require any lifestyle changes.

 But unlike some forms of meditation, TM technique requires a seven-step course of instruction from a certified teacher.

 A TM teacher presents general information about the technique and its effects during a 60-minute introductory lecture.
 That’s followed by a second 45-minute lecture in which more specific information is given.
 People interested in learning the technique then attend a 10- to 15-minute interview and 1 to 2 hours of personal instruction.
-Following a brief ceremony, the prospective practitioner receives a mantra, which he or she is told to keep confidential.
+Following a brief ceremony, they're each given a mantra, which they're supposed to keep confidential.